 Roughly 1 in 3 Americans planned to set similar goals in 2017, and while resolutions don't usually end well, one key to successful budget-building includes having an accurate average of your regular expenses to plan for the future.

 Our breakdown of average American expenses from 2006 to 2016 may help do just that.
-By understanding how much the typical family spends on housing, food, entertainment, and more – and how these expenses fluctuate over the years –planning for the future won't be such a shot in the dark.
+By understanding how much the typical family spends on housing, food, entertainment, reading and more – and how these expenses fluctuate over the years –planning for the future won't be such a shot in the dark.
 Keep reading to learn more.

 Adding It All Up